 During a divorce, all marital assets and debts must be valued and divided among both parties.
 Division of property in divorce in Gwinnett County is referred to as equitable distribution, and it can become one of the most complicated and tedious aspects of divorce, particularly when one or both spouses are contentious or when there is substantial property.

 If you are in the midst of a divorce, you will have to provide your attorney with a list of all of your assets and debts and obtain valuations of big-ticket items and collections.
-At the Ward Law Firm in Duluth, we have an advantage over other family law firms.
+At the Ward Law Firm in Lawrenceville, we have an advantage over other family law firms.
 Attorney David J. Ward has a strong accounting background and can help you understand these requirements and gather all of the necessary paperwork to ensure the process goes as smoothly as possible.

 Division of Property in Divorce: Marital Property vs. Separate Property